codefordenver/code-for-denver-site/README.md

 | [Course Report](coursereport.com)     | $10k+     | Various                  | Multi-month, intensive development bootcamps |

-###Ugh - there are too many languages and resources to choose from!
+###Ugh!
+There are too many languages and resources to choose from!
 Where is the best place to start?

 We suggest Codecademy or CodeSchool.
 Both start with the basics, have plenty of free courses, and can be completed entirely in your browser.

 As far as languages are concerned, HTML/CSS, Ruby, JavaScript, and Python great languages to start with.
 All are in widespread use, cross-platform (used on/in multiple devices and environments), and are supported by plenty of documentation.

 Still up in the air?
-Get your feet wet in fifteen minutes at tryruby.org.
+Get your feet wet in fifteen minutes at [tryruby.org](tryruby.org).

-If you need more help navigating the learning ecosystem, check out this helpful guide at Bloc.io.
+If you need more help navigating the learning ecosystem, check out this helpful guide at [Bloc.io](https://www.bloc.io/programming-bootcamp-comparison).

 ###What languages / frameworks do you typically use?